Informfully/Informfully.github.io/docs/recommendations.md

 :::

 Informfully uses a JSON Recommendation Exchange Format (JREX) to visualize item recommendations.
-JREX allows you to add recommendations for any user who contains any item in your document collection.
+JREX lets you add recommendations for any user and any item in your document collection.
 It allows for specifying the following properties of the recommendation list:

 ..